A group show at the Musée de Saint-Maur - Villa Medicis

 during the commemorative exhibition at the Musée de Saint-Maur - Villa Medicis (near Paris)

-Isabelle Bonzom is the only female artist, the only living painter of this group show.
+Isabelle Bonzom was the only female artist, the only living painter of this group show.

 Musée de Saint-Maur - Villa Medicis 5 rue Saint-Hilaire, 94210 La Varenne-Saint-Hilaire